This site uses technical (necessary) and analytics cookies.

 On the day of your appointment for Recognition of Italian Citizenship, please follow the instructions at Document Requirements and Check-list for completeness and accuracy of the documentation to be submitted.
 All documentation must be submitted in original and will not be returned.

-All applications for the Recognition of the Italian Citizenship by Descent (jure sanguinis) are subject to a fee of 300 euro.
+All applications for the Recognition of the Italian Citizenship by Descent (jure sanguinis) are subject to a fee of 600 euro.
 This fee must be paid in USD and changes every trimester.
-The current fee valid until DECEMBER 31 2024 is $329.00.
-From JANUARY 01 2025 until MARCH 31 2025 it will be $643.70.
+Until June 3oth 2025 it will be $630.00.

 The fee must be paid at the Consulate the day of the appointment with a cashier’s check or a money order made out to: Consulate General of Italy – Boston.